Are you being sold a RILA Annuity?

 Summary: Are you Being Sold a RILA Annuity?

 In summary, annuities are mostly oversold.
-They are complicated, and you really must understand the details before you consider purchasing one.
+They are complicated, and you must understand the details before considering purchasing one.

 RILA Annuities

-Above, you can see a FIA compared to a RILA with a floor and with a buffer.
+Above, you can see a FIA compared to a RILA with a floor and buffer.

-You might have a higher cap if you use a buffer, because as you can see you are exposed to more risk.
+If you use a buffer, you might have a higher cap because, as you can see, you are exposed to more risk.

 As is usually the case with these products, you are better off being in a diversified portfolio of stocks and bonds.

-You might consider a FIA if you have a tendency to panic and sell low, and want bond-like returns.
+You might consider a FIA if you tend to panic, sell low, and want bond-like returns.
 FIAs are true bond-alternatives.

 With RILAs, you can dial up and down the risk by selecting a product with the risk characteristics you want.
 RILAs with floors are more like bonds than those with buffers, but the specific details of the products are important.